alpslab-stanford/alps_web/07-research.md

 - the Question Under Discussion (QUD, Degen & Goodman 2014, Kursat & Degen 2020);
 - prior beliefs about the probability of the stronger alternative being true (Degen et al. 2015).

-We have found that while we sometimes replicate that scalar inferences incur a processing cost, the **speed** with which scalar inferences are processed is modulated by:
+We find that while we sometimes replicate that scalar inferences incur a processing cost, the **speed** with which scalar inferences are processed is modulated by:
 - the presence of alternatives in a visual world eye-tracking paradigm (Degen & Tanenhaus 2016);
 - the QUD in a truth-value judgment paradigm (Kursat & Degen).
 In this paper, we also find that literal responses are slower than pragmatic responses when produced by participants who have an overall preference to respond pragmatically.

 This body of work has led us to propose a **constraint-based account** of scalar inferences, under which the probability of deriving the inference and the speed with which it is processed are a function of the contextual support the inference receives (Degen & Tanenhaus 2015, 2019).
 In numerous places, we have used the **Rational Speech Act (RSA) framework** to formally implement assumptions of the constraint-based account (Degen & Goodman 2014, Degen et al. 2015, Waldon & Degen 2020a).

-An important component of constraint-based/RSA accounts of scalar inferences is that listeners are assumed to reason about how likely a speaker would have been to produce the weaker and stronger alternative.
+An important component of constraint-based and RSA accounts of scalar inferences is that listeners are assumed to reason about how likely a speaker would have been to produce the weaker and stronger alternative.
 We recently used neural language models to approximate human predictive distributions, finding that SI rates both within scales and across scales are captured by the expectedness of the stronger alternative (Hu et al. 2023).
 Crucially, however, expectedness robustly predicts cross-scale variation only under a meaning-based computation of alternatives.
 Our results suggest that pragmatic inferences arise as the result of listeners' context-driven and meaning-based production expectations over alternatives.

-See 'Linking functions' section below for methodological insights.
+See 'Linking functions' section below for additional insights.

 *Note: Judith Degen's dissertation (Degen 2013) already contains much of the work and/or ideas reported in Degen 2015, Degen & Tanenhaus 2015/2016, and Kursat & Degen 2020.
 Degen & Tanenhaus 2011 is superseded by Degen & Tanenhaus 2015 and Degen & Tanenhaus 2016.*